JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the [Pack Hunters](#werewolf) on the Werewolf team.
 If executed, your spirit can still speak with the Wolves, but you can't speak publicly or vote.
-The Restless Dead rules If you're killed via other means, you don't have this power.
+The Restless Dead rules still apply.
+If you're killed via other means, you don't have this power.